ckenst/ckenst/README.md

     "Vice President and Treasurer of Association for Software Testing", "Tech Writer / Blogger",
     "Occasional Speaker",
-    "Built and Maintains an OSS list of testing confernces and workshops", ],
+    "Built and Maintains an OSS list of testing conferences and workshops", ],
   Coding: {
     Ruby: true,